The Importance of Foraging Sustainably

 Take a foraging class, buy a guidebook, and educate yourself on how plants change through the seasons.
 These are all ways that you can learn to correctly identify plants.
 This is not only important for your own safety but for sustainability.
 If you are not sure on the identification of a particular plant then leave it alone and come back another time better informed.
 Some plants are only edible during certain parts of the year, others have edible parts and toxic parts, and some need to be prepared in a particular way to be safe for consumption.
 All these things need to be considered before foraging.

-I think it’s particularly useful to learn from your local experts.
+It’s particularly useful to learn from your local experts.
 They can help you learn what to look for and what to be cautious of.
-A good guidebook can do the same but sometimes the botanical drawings can look a little different from what you are seeing in the field.
-This is why it is particularly useful to learn from someone else and check again with a field guide.
+Some people do not try a plant until they watch an expert do it first.
+A reputable guidebook can be a great resource, but sometimes the botanical drawings can look different from what you are seeing in the field.
+This is why it is useful to learn from someone else and check again with a field guide.

 2/ Avoid Over-Harvesting